 Studies have revealed that particle exposure leads to more than 20,000 untimely deaths in the US each year.
 A majority of those deaths have something to do with soot-related diseases.
 Furthermore, soot exposure results in more than 300,000 cases of asthma attacks each year.

 By now you must have realized how detrimental smoke and soot exposure is to your health.
-Never make the unforgivable mistake of cleaning soot and smoke yourself and contact Service Team Of Professionals Mesa, your professional restoration company.
+Never make the unforgivable mistake of cleaning soot and smoke yourself and contact STOP Restoration Mesa, your professional restoration company.
 They service Mesa, Gilbert, and the other surrounding Phoenix cities.